1amnick/Fussy-Timer/README.md

 Chat Functionality:

+This bot is designed to work with twitch and ankhbot.

 -   !changejoin allows users to change join message to their preferred message.
 -   !togglejoin allows all users to turn off or on their greeting.
--   !timeout a funny command i put in on a whim.
+-   !timeout a funny command I put in on a whim. to disable this from actually timing out someone remove mod powers from bot.
 -   !aboutbot shows info about the version.

 TODO:

--   Connect this git to discord for updates.
+-   ~~~Connect this git to discord for updates.~~~

 -   Add in a chroma keyable text for OBS or other streaming software